The Monkey's Paw

 - Three Wishes

-- The Unreveal: Several adaptations never say what exactly the final wish that Mr. White makes on the monkey paw is.
+- The Unreveal: Several adaptations, including the original story, never say what exactly the final wish that Mr. White makes on the monkey paw is.
 It is assumed to be on the lines of "I wish for Herbert to be at peace" or "I wish that Herbert would be dead once more".

 - You Can't Fight Fate: The entire point behind the creation of the paw was to teach this lesson.